ArthurVinidaily/arthur-assignement/README.md

 ```http
 GET /actuator/prometheus
 ```
-To see all handle path:
+To see all handle paths:
 ```http
 GET /actuator
 ```